gristlekinginc/metsci-site-v2/docs/special-projects/001-nanotags.md

   />
 </div>

 Multi-Buy allows us to use a type of positioning called `multi-lateration`, which is well-known in the world of radio.
 Ham nerds will go "fox-hunting" to find a transmitter, meaasuring the signal strength and clarity from different locations to get a bunch of lines that converge at the transmitter location.
-That, by the way, is fun, but it's patty-cakes compared to what we're attempting.

 #### Multi Buy Cost